ASW Podcast Episode Notes

 Appsec checklists and standards always include “Secure Coding” or, worse, just declare, “Write secure code.”
 But where do developers learn about fundamentals of secure coding or what secure code even looks like?

 Janet Worthington joined us in the interview segment to talk about how universities cover infosec topics and what the industry can do to improve that education.
+She returned later in episode 258 to talk about DevSecOps and focusing security efforts on design instead of vulns.

 -